motis-project/prima/booking-generator/readme.txt

 ----------------

-    "data":             path to input .txt file that contains the stops "days":             Range of days the requests should be within.
-Start day is today.
-    "max_passengers":   Maximum nunber of passengers for one request.
+    "data":             path to input .txt file that contains the stops "days":             number of days from today the requests should be within "max_passengers":   Maximum nunber of passengers for one request.
     "max_requests":     (Optional: null) Maximum nunber of requests.
                         The script will stop when that number is reached.